-David Hay - Member of Audit Committee, Chair of Indigenous Peoples, Safety & Operations Committee
+David Hay - Chair of Indigenous Peoples, Safety & Operations Committee, Member of Governance & Regulatory Committee

 David Hay is the Managing Director of Delgatie Incorporated, a strategic advisory firm.
 He is the former Vice-Chair and Managing Director of CIBC World Markets Inc., a role he held until 2015.
 From 2004 until 2010, he was President and Chief Executive Officer of New Brunswick Power Corporation.
-Prior to that Mr. Hay held senior investment banking roles as Senior Vice-President and Director responsible for mergers and acquisitions with Merrill Lynch Canada and Managing Director of European mergers and acquisitions with Merrill Lynch Canada in London, England.
-Mr. Hay spent the early part of his career as a practicing lawyer and taught at both the University of Toronto and University of New Brunswick.
+Prior to that Mr. Hay held senior investment banking roles as Senior Vice-President and Director responsible for mergers and acquisitions with Merrill Lynch Canada and Managing Director of European mergers and acquisitions with Merrill Lynch International based in London, England.
+Mr. Hay spent the early part of his career as a practicing lawyer at Osler, Hoskin & Harcourt LLP and taught at both the University of Toronto and University of New Brunswick.
 Mr. Hay was a Law Clerk to the Chief Justice of the High Court of the Supreme Court of Ontario from 1981 until 1982.